lucas-ifsp/CTruco/README.md

 ## Developing Your Own Bot Service

-One of the ideas behind **CTruco** is to design a software flexible enough to receive new implementations of bot provided by the community without changing a single line of code.
+One of the ideas behind **CTruco** is to design a software flexible enough to receive new implementations of bot services provided by the community without changing a single line of code.
 Implementing and integrating a bot into the game is straightforward:

 1. Create a module with Maven;